Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Important note:

-Depression-like symptoms can also indicate underlying medical issues, so a vet visit is crucial to rule out pain or illness.
+Depression-like symptoms can also indicate underlying medical issues.
+A dog in pain looks a lot like a depressed dog.
+A vet visit is crucial to rule out pain or illness before you assume it's just sadness.

 Canine Cognitive Dysfunction: When Senior Brains Need Extra Support

-This is essentially the canine equivalent of dementia, affecting older dogs as their brains age.
+This is essentially the canine equivalent of dementia or Alzheimer's.
+It affects older dogs as their brains age, and it is heartbreaking to watch.

 What it looks like:

-- Changes in sleep-wake cycles (up all night, sleeping all day)
+- Changes in sleep-wake cycles (pacing all night, sleeping all day).

 The timeline:

 Cognitive dysfunction typically affects dogs over 8 years old, with symptoms becoming more noticeable as they age.
-Early intervention can significantly improve quality of life.
+Early intervention can significantly improve quality of life, so catch it early.

 What Actually Causes Dog Mental Health Issues?